Frequently Asked Questions

 What are the requirements to be eligible to apply?

-Stawell Regional Health(SRH) Graduate Nurse Program(GNP) uses the Graduate Nurse/Midwife Program Match (GNMP), Postgraduate Medical Council of Victoria (PMCV) computer match system.
+Stawell Regional Health(SRH) uses the Postgraduate Medical Council of Victoria (PMCV) computer match system for graduate nurse program applications.
 Please refer to their website for eligibility requirements.

 I am an interstate or international applicant.
 Am I eligible to apply?